Illegal drug trade in the Indian Ocean region: Bay of Bengal

 India’s size and position means it has multiple roles in the southern route, both as a destination country and transit point for further destinations.
 The UNODC has estimated that 54% of the heroin in India is produced domestically, while 45% originates from Afghanistan.
 India is particularly vulnerable to the southern route due to its western border with Pakistan.
 Near this border, in the western Indian states of Punjab and Haryana, is where many of the heroin seizures occur.
-In 2012, 105kg of drugs were seized, which had been trafficked from Pakistan along rail routes.
-In 2013 alone, the Indian Narcotics Control Bureau reported seizures totalling 4,609kg.
+In 2012, 105 kg of drugs were seized, which had been trafficked from Pakistan along rail routes.
+In 2013 alone, the Indian Narcotics Control Bureau reported seizures totalling 4,609 kg.
 Data collected through seizures by various authorities has confirmed India as a transit country for Southeast Asia, West Africa and North America.

 Bangladesh also faces significant problems due to drug trade through the Indian Ocean and India.
 The country suffers from illicit drug use among its population, such as in Dhaka where there are an estimated 2.5 million people using drugs.
 India is a large provider of heroin to the Bangladeshi market, and it is trafficked over the western and eastern borders.
 However, it is unclear whether the heroin originates from Afghanistan or India, as this data has not been sufficiently collected.
-Both India and Bangladesh are becoming ever more dependent on maritime trade, with these states importing over US$ 52 million and US$ 447 million respectively.
+Both India and Bangladesh are becoming ever more dependent on maritime trade, with these states importing over US$52 million and US$447 million respectively.
 Therefore, to function effectively they require an absence of maritime crime in order for trade to be uninterrupted, and for their economies to thrive.

 Sri Lanka has also faced an increase in heroin use within the country, as well as becoming a transit country for trafficking destined for other places.
 Much of the heroin entering Sri Lanka arrives on fishing boats or by air, often coming through India or Pakistan.
 The numbers of seizures which Sri Lankan authorities have conducted remains relatively small, meaning that the data collected is not always reliable.
 Smugglers in Sri Lanka have come from a variety of countries, including Pakistan, India, Iran and the Maldives.